 A group of radio telescopes can be linked together with a computer so that they are all observing the same object (Figure below).
 The computer combines the data, making the group function like one single telescope.

 Radio telescopes at the Very Large Array, the National Radio Observatory in New Mexico.

-The Hubble Space Telescope (HST), shown in Figure below, has orbited Earth for more than 20 years, sending back the most amazing images and helping to answer many of the biggest questions in astronomy.
+The Hubble Space Telescope (HST), shown in Figure below, has orbited Earth for more than 20 years, sending back amazing images and helping to answer many of the biggest questions in astronomy.
 The James Webb Space Telescope, designed to replace the aging Hubble, is targeted for launch in 2018.